Joscolgan/salmo_smolt_study/README.md

 GO term database was constructed using datasets available from [Ensembl](https://www.ensembl.org/index.html).
 ### 5) Plots:
 Plots, such as barcharts and heatmaps, were generated using [ggpubr](https://cran.r-project.org/web/packages/ggpubr/index.html) and [ggplot2](https://ggplot2.tidyverse.org/).
-For plots, such as Venn diagrams, [Eulerr](https://cran.r-project.org/web/packages/eulerr/index.html) was used.

 Computational support was kindly provided by the [Irish Centre for High-End Computing (ICHEC)](https://www.ichec.ie/).